GraphPerf-RT: A Graph-Driven Performance Model for Hardware-Aware Scheduling of OpenMP Codes: Preliminaries

-The dataset comprises 73,920 samples collected across three embedded platforms: 26,880 samples from RUBIK Pi with 8 ARM Cortex-A72 cores, 26,880 samples from Jetson Orin NX with 8 ARM Cortex-A78AE cores, and 20,160 samples from Jetson TX2 with 6 cores in a heterogeneous Denver plus Cortex-A57 configuration.
-Benchmarks span 42 programs from BOTS (alignment, fft, fib, floorplan, health, concom, knapsack, nqueens, sort, sparselu, strassen, uts) and PolyBench (30 kernels covering linear algebra, stencils, medley, and datamining categories).
-Each benchmark is executed in serial, tasks, and tied variants.
-Core masks sweep from 1 to 8 active cores on RUBIK Pi and Orin NX, and 1 to 6 on TX2.
-DVFS indices are evenly spaced across each device's available frequency range.
+\omitcontent{The dataset comprises 73,920 samples collected across three embedded platforms: 26,880 samples from RUBIK Pi with 8 ARM Cortex-A72 cores, 26,880 samples from Jetson Orin NX with 8 ARM Cortex-A78AE cores, and 20,160 samples from Jetson TX2 with 6 cores in a heterogeneous Denver plus Cortex-A57 configuration.
+Benchmarks span 42 programs from BOTS and PolyBench.}

-Train, validation, and test splits follow a 60/20/20 ratio stratified by the tuple (benchmark, input size, core mask, DVFS index).
-This stratification ensures that test configurations are unseen during training, preventing the model from memorizing specific configuration outcomes.
-Notably, the same benchmark may appear across splits with different configurations, reflecting the realistic scenario where the model must generalize to new scheduling decisions for known workloads rather than predicting performance for entirely novel programs.